hardmanko/LineChart-package/README.md

 LineChart-package
 =================

-This is a simple package that plots line charts in R. The introductory vignettes are in the `/vignettes` directory of this repository in pdf form.
+This is a simple package that plots line charts in R. The introductory manual is in the `/vignettes` directory of this repository in pdf form.
 It's just a few pages and describes most of the whole package.
 Or, once the package is installed, you can run
 ```{r}
 vignette("introduction", "LineChart")
 ```
-to open the vignette.
+to open the introductory manual.

 Installation
 ------------